Garbage Pail Kids: Flashback re-releases

-Topps released a 25th anniversary Flashback set on February 24, 2010, featuring reprints of characters from the original 1985–87 GPK series (eight each from OS1 to OS8) plus six previously unpublished "lost" characters and 10 Where Are They Now? cards, the latter showing classic GPKs drawn as they would have appeared if they had been released at that time.
+Topps released a 25th-anniversary Flashback set on February 24, 2010, featuring reprints of characters from the original 1985–87 GPK series (eight each from OS1 to OS8) plus six previously unpublished "lost" characters and 10 Where Are They Now? cards, the latter showing classic Garbage Pail Kids drawn as they would have appeared if they had been released at that time.
 Packs contained randomly inserted chase cards, including lenticular Loco Motion cards, authentic printing plates, four levels of parallels and hand-drawn artist sketches by pop-culture artists, including Layron DeJarnette, Brent Engstrom, Dave Gross, Mark Pingitore, Joe Simko, Colin Walton, Neil Camera, Fred Wheaton, Jeff Zapata and veteran GPK artists Tom Bunk and Jay Lynch.

 A second Flashback set was released on February 23, 2011, with 65 more OS reprints from Series 1 to 9 plus five more "lost" kids, 10 new Where Are They Now? cards, five 3D cards (resembling holograms but in full color), unique artist sketches and 10 Adam Mania cards showing variants of Adam Bomb's iconic mushroom cloud, plus parallels of the base and Adam Mania sets.

 GPK Flashback Series 3 followed on November 2, 2011, with 65 OS reprints, four more "lost" kids, 10 new WATN? cards, five more 3D cards, 10 more Adam Mania cards, plus artist sketches and parallels.

 Book

-Topps and Abrams Books recently released a hardcover book that showcases the first five series.
-The cover depicts a pack from the very first series released back in 1985.
-Each card is displayed with the "a" name and the "b" name on the bottom corner of the page.
-It also included four new chase cards that were wrapped in cellophane and adhered to the inside back cover of the book but were easily removable without running the risk of damaging the book.
+Topps and Abrams Books released a hardcover book that showcased the first five series.
+The cover depicted a wrapper from the very first series released back in 1985.
+Each card was displayed with the "a" name and the "b" name on the bottom corner of the page.
+It also included four new chase cards that were wrapped in cellophane and adhered to the inside back cover of the book, but were easily removable without running the risk of damaging the book.

 Brand-New Series sets

 In 2012, Topps announced it would reboot the Garbage Pail Kids franchise with new character and content themes more reminiscent of the original 1980s series in a set called Brand-New Series 1 (BNS1).
 The set was released on October 24, 2012.
-BNS1 features 55 new GPK characters, a reality TV subset, motion cards, mix 'n' match stickers, parallels, artist sketch cards and code cards redeemable for a chance to be painted as a GPK in the next BNS.
-BNS2 was released in March and features 55 new characters, 18 reimagined characters, lenticular cards, glow-in-the-dark cards and folded cards.
+BNS1 features 55 new GPK characters, a reality TV subset, motion cards, mix 'n' match stickers, parallels, artist sketch cards and code cards redeemable for a chance to be painted as a Garbage Pail Kid in the next BNS.
+BNS2 was released in March and features 55 new characters, 18 re-imagined characters, lenticular cards, glow-in-the-dark cards and folded cards.
 Unlike the All-New Series set and like the old series sets, the numbering of BNS continues where the previous series ended.
 They have now announced that there will be a BNS3 released in the middle of October, after the release of the Chrome edition in August.